Equivariant log-concavity and equivariant K\"ahler packages: Preliminaries: K ahler package and Lefschetz linear algebra

 Thus we regard the unimodality (with symmetry) as a numerical shadow of the hard Lefschetz property (assuming \emph{parity vanishing}: $ H^{\text {odd }}=0 \text { or } H^{\text {even }}=0 $).

-Let $L$ be a Lefschetz operator.
-For each $i \geq 0$, define the \emph{Lefschetz form} on $H^{-i}$ with respect to $L$ as
+Let $\operatorname{L}$ be a Lefschetz operator.
+For each $i \geq 0$, define the \emph{Lefschetz form} on $H^{-i}$ with respect to $\operatorname{L}$ as

-for $a, b \in H^{-i}$, which is non-degenerate if and only if $L$ satisfies hard Lefschetz because $\langle-,-\rangle$ is non-degenerate by assumption.
+for $a, b \in H^{-i}$, which is non-degenerate if and only if $\operatorname{L}$ satisfies hard Lefschetz because $\langle-,-\rangle$ is non-degenerate by assumption.

-Suppose that $L$ is a Lefschetz operator satisfying hard Lefschetz.
-For all $i \geq 0$ set elements of this subspace are called \emph{primitive vectors} of degree $-i$, and we call this subspace a \emph{primitive subspace}, which is indeed the \emph{lowest weight space} in $H^{-i}$ (where we view $H$ as an $\mathfrak{s l}_{2}(\mathbb{R})$-representation via Lemma \ref{HL}.)
+Suppose that $\operatorname{L}$ is a Lefschetz operator satisfying hard Lefschetz.
+For all $i \geq 0$ set elements of this subspace are called \emph{primitive vectors} of degree $-i$, and this subspace is called a \emph{primitive subspace}, which is indeed the \emph{lowest weight space} in $H^{-i}$ (where we view $H$ as an $\mathfrak{s l}_{2}(\mathbb{R})$-representation via Lemma \ref{HL}.)

 If $L$ is a Lefschetz operator satisfying hard Lefschetz, then we have the \emph{primitive decomposition}

 and for $i \geq 0$,

 In virtue of Lemma \ref{HL}, it is the isotypic decomposition of the $\mathfrak{s l}_{2}(\mathbb{R})$-representation, where $\bigoplus_{i \geq j \geq 0} L^{j}\left(P_{L}^{-i}\right)$ is the sum of copies of the irreducible $\mathfrak{s l}_{2}(\mathbb{R})$-representations with highest weight $i$.
 For any Lefschetz operator $L$, we have